 - DPS Receipts (without a Photo)

-- For Voters aged 18-69, expired Texas DPS –issued Driver licenses or personal ID Cards (expired over 4 years)
+- For Voters aged 18-69, expired Texas DPS –issued Driver’s licenses or personal ID Cards (expired over 4 years)

-- Public college or university IDs With Voter’s Name and Address
+- A public college or university IDs With the Voter’s Name and Address

 - State/Federal/Local employee ID cards With Voter’s Name and Address